Smoking in the United Kingdom (UK) - statistics & facts

 Smoking tobacco is not only a bad habit but an addiction for many smokers.
 Smoking significantly increases health risk for numerous health disorders and preventable diseases leading to premature death.
 Even though the prevalence of smoking in the United Kingdom (UK) is historically at its lowest, currently 14.7 percent of Brits reported smoking regularly.
 In the UK, the prevalence rate of current smokers is in general higher among men in comparison to women.
-Scotland has the highest share of smokers in the UK, with 19 percent of men reported as current smokers compared to 16 percent of women.

 This text provides general information.
 Statista assumes no